Introduction

 The Strategic Role of MMPs

-• Unified attribution methodologies that provide consistent measurement across channels
+- Unified attribution techniques that produce a consistent measurement across all channels

-• Advanced fraud detection specifically designed for CTV environments
+- Advanced fraud detection techniques that are specifically developed for use in CTV environments

-• Integration capabilities that connect disparate data sources into coherent insights
+- Integration capabilities that connect disparate data sources together to provide coherent insights to advertisers

 The Path Forward for Advertisers